veebch/veebch/README.md

 or chat to us in real time on:

 - [IRC](https://web.libera.chat/?nick=LotOfFroth%3F#veeb) (#veeb on irc.libera.chat)

-Our insistence on using a chat service from the 1980s means that it gets a bit quiet.
-It would be everso nice if you stopped by.

 <!---
 veebch/veebch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.